DmIvanov/DmIvanov.github.io/_posts/2018-12-02-code-optimization-for-swift-and-objective-c.md

 Depending on the level LLVM makes several passes through given IR analysing and changing the code.
 Looking for the lists of specific passes for each optimization level I didn't manage to find anything other that [this SO answer](https://stackoverflow.com/a/15548189/8915388) which arises more additional questions.
 The official list of LLVM passes (without separation to different levels) can be found [here](http://llvm.org/docs/Passes.html).

-When creating a new project XCode sets up 2 configurations with following default values for the LLVM optimization levels:
+When creating a new project Xcode sets up 2 configurations with following default values for the LLVM optimization levels:

 1. Debug: **-O0 (none)** - the fastest compile time, the easiest debugging
 2. Release: **-Os (fastest, smallest)** - the best combination of small binary size and fast runtime execution

 Interestingly enough, configuration option responsible for C-family language optimisation calls (in project.pbxproj file) is called `GCC_OPTIMIZATION_LEVEL`.
-If you dive a bit in the history of XCode you will see that till XCode 3 the GCC ([GNU Compiler Collection](https://gcc.gnu.org/)) was the compiler used by the IDE, then there was a transition period when the user could change the compiler in the target settings and with the release of XCode 5 CLang became the only option (<a href="https://useyourloaf.com/blog/compiler-options-in-XCode-gcc-or-llvm">a piece of such history</a>).
+If you dive a bit in the history of Xcode you will see that till Xcode 3 the GCC ([GNU Compiler Collection](https://gcc.gnu.org/)) was the compiler used by the IDE, then there was a transition period when the user could change the compiler in the target settings and with the release of Xcode 5 CLang became the only option (<a href="https://useyourloaf.com/blog/compiler-options-in-xcode-gcc-or-llvm">a piece of such history</a>).
 Seems like the target property name still has that legacy.

 ### Swift pipeline

 Swift is young and rapidly developing language.
 So as it's compiler.
 In terms of code optimisation some features are being changed and new features appear almost every year.
-(What I'm writing here about is valid for Swift 4.2 and XCode 10)
+(What I'm writing here about is valid for Swift 4.2 and Xcode 10)

 Let's take a look at the compilation pipeline for Swift: